Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 In 2015/16 Holme Community School received £8410 in School Sports Premium.
 This money was used to provide:

-In 2016/17 Holme Community School is expected to receive £8480 in School Sports Premium.
-We are planning to use this money to:
+In 2016/17 Holme Community School recieved £8480 in School Sports Premium.
+We used this money to:

 Pupil voice surveys, and parent surveys indicate that sport is now a strength of the school.
 The increased range of sports and activities has increased motivation and engagement in sport and there has been an increase in the up-take of extra-curricular activities.
 School attendance continues to be strong, and the basic values of sportsmanship translate well into the classroom, where children are able to work as part of a team.